SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 }
 ```

-The process of searching of an area of curvilinear triangle can be divided into three stages:
+The process of searching area of curvilinear triangle can be divided into three stages:
 1. Searching the common point of the curves, which are sides of the triangle.
 Let these points be x1, x2 and x3.
-2. Searching the area between the graph of the function, X-axis and vertical lines, that passes through found points(i. e. integrals of the functions).
+2. Searching the area between the graph of the function, X-axis and vertical lines, that passes through found points(i.e integrals of the functions).
 3. Searching an area of a triangle, using the formula: ![Formula of area](http://latex2png.com/output//latex_b75f6caa8fe0789b2728f603c6651c1a.png)

 There are two questions, which should be answered, before we'll be able to implement our *area* function.
 Firstly, we should remember, that the Newton's method can only solve equations of type f(x) = 0, but we need to solve equations of type f(x) = g(x).
 Mathematically, this equation is equivalent to the first equation, but in C we have no straightforward way to create the function, that returns f(x) - g(x), if we have functions, that return f(x) and g(x).
 I chose a little hacky workaround of this problem: